 Emergency medicine is a specialty that cannot be learned in the classroom.
-The core of our educational training occurs in the Kennestone Regional Medical Center emergency department, a highly efficient patient-centered center serving a catchment that includes part or all of six counties with a population over 2 million residents.
+The core of our educational training occurs in the Kennestone Hospital Emergency Department, a highly efficient patient-centered center serving a catchment that includes part or all of six counties with a population over 2 million residents.
 Working one-on-one with board certified emergency medicine faculty, you will manage a high volume of ED patients of all acuity.
 Our structure allows for individual graduated development, with residents gaining additional clinical responsibilities commensurate with their experience and abilities.
 By the time you are a senior resident you will possess the necessary knowledge and skills to independently manage an emergency department clinical pod with faculty oversight.

 We believe that a strong foundation in the breadth of medicine is integral to being an emergency physician.
 As an intern, you will spend vital time on outside services building your knowledge including internal medicine, MICU, anesthesia, and OB/GYN.
 You will also get to spend over half of your time in the emergency department, with four months in the adult ED, 2 in the pediatric ED and one on an ED based Orthopedic and Procedures rotation.
 In recognition of the ever increasing importance of bedside ultrasound in the emergency department, you will spend a month working shifts in the ED focused on performing educational ultrasounds under the guidance of faculty.
 This rotation will also include weekly didactic review session with our ultrasound faculty, and will allow you to become fully competent in the performance of ED ultrasound.